Shackleton fracture zone

 The Shackleton fracture zone (SFZ) is an undersea fracture zone, oceanic ridge and fault located in the Drake Passage, at the separation between the Scotia plate from the Antarctic plate.
 It extends between 59° and 60°40' south latitude and between 56°30' and 61° west longitude and runs in a northwest to southeast direction from the South American continental shelf to the South Shetland Islands.

 Chile claims the area as part of its Outer Continental Shelf boundary.

-The name, recognized by the Advisory Committee on Underwater Features (ACUF) since June 1987, is named after the British polar explorer Ernest Shackleton (1874–1922).
+The name, recognized by the Advisory Committee on Underwater Features (ACUF) since June 1987, is named after the Anglo-Irish polar explorer Ernest Shackleton (1874–1922).